Choosing a Program

 U.S. Affiliate Programs

 Valpo students can choose to study abroad in a program administered by a partner U.S. university or provider that admits Valpo students as part of their semester cohort.
 These programs feature an on-site director, built-in excursions, and logistical support.
+While students who participate in affiliate programs maybe the only Valpo student participating, they will likely find they are part of a cohort of other US students from all over the country.
 Approved affiliate programs will allow students to take courses that come back as Valpo credit.

-Valpo students are able to participate in non-Valpo-approved programs through another institution in the U.S. or abroad or a program provider.
+Valpo students are able to participate in non-Valpo-approved programs through another institution in the United States, a program provider, or by directly enrolling in an institution abroad that accepts short-term international students.
 These programs can be great options for students looking for specific academic curricula not offered in an existing Valpo Study Abroad option, but students should be independent and comfortable with limited academic and social support.
 Students directly enroll, pay tuition and fees directly to the program provider, and receive transfer credit that they can bring back to Valpo (but no grades).

 Consider your Options

 Now that you have more information about the types of programs available, you will likely have some more specific questions.
-In addition to looking at specific program pages or talking with Study Abroad staff, a great way to get many questions answered and learn more is to attend a Study Abroad Fair or an info session.
+In addition to looking at specific program pages or talking with Study Abroad staff, a great way to get many questions answered and learn more is to attend a Study Abroad Fair or a Study Abroad Office event.

 Start an Application

-The application is facilitated by our online software.
-To get started, visit the individual page for the program you want to apply to participate in and click the Apply Now button.
+The application is facilitated by our online software, TerraDotta.
+To get started, search through our online program listings, and visit the individual page for the program you want to apply to participate in.
+You will see a lot of information listed there, and once you’re ready to apply click the Apply Now button.
 From there you will get a checklist of items that need to be completed prior to the application deadline.
-There is no formal “submit” button, so be sure all of the boxes are checked.
-Once they are, you’re done!

 All semester/year program applicants will be required to meet with the staff member serving as the primary advisor for that program as part of the application.
-Students may schedule this appointment any time prior to the application deadline (and are welcome to schedule it as early as they’d like) and may schedule more appointments if desired.
-Students are encouraged to do so as they encounter more questions or concerns.
+Students may schedule this appointment any time prior to the application deadline (and are welcome to schedule it as early as they’d like), even if applications are not yet open, and may schedule more appointments at any time in the process as desired.
+Students are always encouraged to reach out to their program’s advisor as they encounter more questions or concerns.
 To schedule an appointment, stop into the office, call 219.464.5333, or email email@example.com.